Hermitian and non-Hermitian topology in active matter: Topological active matter

 where $H_0$ is an effective Hamiltonian of active matter counterpart of the quantum Hall effect

 and $A$ and $C$ are

-The alignment interaction and chirality flips lead to the non-Hermitian coupling terms like dissipative terms discussed in Sec.~\ref{sec:3}.
-Consequently, the topological gapless modes form a pair of exceptional points.
-Since chirality is broadly relevant to biological active matter, such as bacteria \cite{DiLuzio2005} and motility assays \cite{Sumino2012}, exceptional edge modes should appear in such chiral active matter if one can realize the coexistence of left- and right-moving particles and their interactions.
+where $\nu_o$ and $\beta$ represent the strength of the odd viscosity and the anti-poplar interaction between different chirality, respectively.
+The alignment interaction and chirality flips lead to the non-Hermitian coupling terms like dissipative terms discussed in Sec.~\ref{sec:4d}.
+Consequently, the topological gapless modes form a pair of exceptional points as shown in Fig.~\ref{exceptional_edgemode_actmat_fig}(b).
+Since chirality is broadly relevant to biological active matter, such as bacteria \cite{DiLuzio2005} and motility assays \cite{Sumino2012} (cf.~Secs.~\ref{sec:2a2} and \ref{sec:2a3}), exceptional edge modes should appear in such chiral active matter if one can realize the coexistence of left- and right-moving particles and their interactions.

 Exceptional points can also affect the asymptotic behavior of the (dynamical) phase transition of active matter.
 If one considers chasers and preys on a circle, the eternally chasing (i.e., oscillatory) phase and the caught (i.e., static) phase can emerge depending on the parameters.
-A similar active system with nonreciprocal interactions can be realized in a collection of robots \cite{Fruchart2021}.
+A similar active system with nonreciprocal interactions can be realized in a collection of robots \cite{Fruchart2021} (cf.~Sec.~\ref{sec:2a4}).
 By analyzing such robotic active matter, the transition to the oscillatory phase accompanies exceptional points in the parameter space.
 The difference from the conventional phase transition emerges in, e.g., their upper critical dimension $d_c=8$ \cite{Hanai2020}, which is different from passive systems such as the Ising model ($d_c=4$).
-Similar transitions and appearance of the exceptional points are also discussed in active Cahn-Hilliard models \cite{Suchanek2023}, which is originally a continuum model of the phase separation and has an additional nonreciprocal term that expresses activity.
+Similar transitions and appearance of the exceptional points are also discussed in active Cahn-Hilliard models \cite{Saha2020,You2020,Suchanek2023}, which is originally a continuum model of the phase separation and has an additional nonreciprocal term that expresses activity.